 How long does it take to microwave paper plates?

 Reheating food in your paper plate should be for approximately 2 minutes.
 Set your microwave to reheat power level.
 Cover your food to prevent splatter and also to stop your food from drying out.
 Covering your food also ensures it heats up evenly.

 Monitor.
 You have to monitor your food as it reheats in the microwave.
 This is very important to prevent a hazard.
 Your food does not need to stay for the entire 2 minutes.
 Should you see signs that your meal is well-heated before the estimated 2 minutes, you can go ahead and turn it off.

 When bringing out your paper plate from the microwave, know that it will be hot.
 To avoid burns, you can use a kitchen napkin to handle the paper plate and lift it out of the microwave.
 You could also have a tray close to the microwave, where you then will carefully ease the paper plate into the tray.

 Paper plates are very convenient and easy to use, and its usefulness extends to the microwave.
 Below is a recap of important things to note:

 - Paper plates are safe to use in the microwave as long as they are not coated with plastic lamination or consist of some colored dye.
 They are considered the safest to use in their category.

-- Colorless paper plates are more suitable for the microwave.
-Colored paper plates usually have chemicals and other substances in them which makes the plate flammable.
-It is also harmful because due to its composition it can release chemicals into your food, which is damaging to overall health.
+- Colorless paper plates are more suitable for microwave.
+Colored paper plates usually have chemicals and other substances in them, which makes the plate flammable.
+It is also harmful because due to its composition, it can release chemicals into your food, which is damaging to overall health.

 - Maximum time for reheating is 2 minutes, but it could be less.
 Check your food every 30 seconds.
 There is really no need to have your food stay the entire 2 minutes if you can see clear signs your meal is heated enough and ready to eat.